KomodoPlatform/developer-docs/docs/basic-docs/start-here/before-we-begin.md

-# Getting Started

-Welcome to the Komodo ecosystem.

-## Before We Begin
+# Before We Begin

-The following section answers common questions a newcomer may have, and prepares the new reader before continuing on to the installation procedure.
+The following section answers common questions a newcomer may have, and prepares the new reader for the installation procedure.

-#### Assumptions for this Documentation
+## Assumptions for this Documentation

 The Komodo Platform is cutting-edge blockchain technology.
 To limit the scope of what we cover on the technical-documentation website, we're going to list some prerequisite knowledge.

-##### Familiarity with the Concept of Blockchain Technology
+#### Familiarity with the Concept of Blockchain Technology

 The reader should be general familiar with the basic concept of blockchain technology and why it matters.
 If you're not yet familiar, we recommend that you first read Part I of the Komodo Whitepaper.

 [<b>Link to Komodo Whitepaper - Read Part 1 (~30 pages)</b>](https://www.komodoplatform.com/whitepaper)

-##### Simple Programming Skills
+#### Simple Programming Skills

 Much of the content on this site will be more understandable for the reader who has a rudimentary understanding of a mainstream programming language.

-Beginner-level knowledge should be sufficient for relevant tasks, such as entering commands on the command line and sending requests via an API.
+Beginner-level knowledge should be sufficient for the majority of the site.
+For example, the reader should be able to:

+- Execute commands on the command line
+- Utilize an Application Programming Interface (API)
+- Write and execute a rudimentary script in any mainstream language

-If you do not have these prerequisite experiences, please reach out to our community on [<b>Discord</b>](https://komodoplatform.com/discord) for advice on how to proceed.
+If you do not have these prerequisite experiences, we encourage you to reach out to our community on [<b>Discord</b>](https://komodoplatform.com/discord).
+There are thousands of free tutorials online that can help you quickly cover these topics.
+We will be happy to help you in you search.

+## Receiving a Cost Quote

-#### Testing a Komodo Smart Chain Is Free
+#### Installation and Testing is Free

-Simply creating and developing a Komodo Smart Chain for testing purposes does not require contact with or payment to the Komodo team.
+Installing and experimenting with Komodo Smart Chains is completely free.

+#### Production Smart Chains Typically Require Komodo's Security Services

-However, in nearly all circumstances, a Smart Chain is only secure once it receives the Komodo dPoW Security Service.
+In nearly all circumstances, a Smart Chain is only secure once it receives the Komodo dPoW Security Service.

-Please reach out to our team whenever you are ready to purchase this security.
+Please reach out to our third-party service providers for a cost quote.

+Our third-party providers are available on our [<b>Discord</b>](https://komodoplatform.com/discord) live-chat server.
+Their usernames are:

+- @siu
+- @ptyx
+- @bitcoinbenny
+- @TwilightPunkster.

 ::: tip
 We have a limited supply of early-adopter discounts.
 Please inquire while supply last.
 :::

-#### Komodo Is Compatible With All Mainstream Programming Languages
+## Komodo Language Compatability

 Komodo is a highly capable blockchain technology, and it is designed for compatability with essentially all mainstream programming languages.
 However, not all developers will need to use its most advanced aspects.

-##### A Normal Developer in the Komodo Ecosystem
+#### A Normal Developer in the Komodo Ecosystem

 A typical developer in the Komodo ecosystem will build all their application logic in a separate application that runs outside of their Smart Chain daemon.

 The developer's app will send API requests to their Smart Chain's daemon to update the blockchain state and to take advantage of Komodo's default Fluidity modules.
-(Fluidity modules are similar to "smart contracts," although we argue that these modules are far more powerful.)
+(Fluidity modules provide functionality similar to the "smart contracts" that are common on other platforms.
+However, we argue that Fluidity modules are dramatically more powerful.)

 For this developer, any programming language that can send API requests to the software daemon is compatible.

-##### An Advanced Fluidity Developer
+#### An Advanced Fluidity Developer

 A highly advanced developer may be interested to take advantage of the full potential of Komodo technology.